AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/custom-indexing.md

 ## Index definition

-To enable the Markup Search and Replace feature, you need to deploy a custom index named **`guidesAssetLucene-1-custom-1`** to your AEM Cloud Service environment.
+To enable the Find and replace feature, you need to deploy a custom index named **`guidesAssetLucene-1-custom-1`** to your AEM Cloud Service environment.

 ### Index name